Coronavirus (COVID-19): NHS advice

 For the latest advice from the NHS on what the symptoms are and how to avoid catching or spreading coronavirus please see:

-- Stay at home advice - on the NHS website
+- Self-isolation and treating coronavirus symptoms - on the NHS website

 - Stay at home guidance for households with possible coronavirus (COVID-19) infection - on the GOV.UK website